JanBeh/neumond/README.md

   * **`waitio.timeout(seconds)`** starts a timer that elapses after given `seconds` and returns a callable handle that, when called, waits until the time has elapsed.
-The handle may be closed by storing it in a `<close>` variable that eventually goes out of scope to ensure cleanup before the time has elapsed.
+The handle can be closed by storing it in a `<close>` variable that eventually goes out of scope to ensure cleanup (otherwise resource cleanup may be delayed until the time has elapsed or garbage collection happens).

   * **`waitio.interval(seconds)`** creates an interval with given `seconds` and returns a callable handle that, when called, waits until the next interval has elapsed.
-The handle may be closed by storing it in a `<close>` variable that eventually goes out of scope to ensure cleanup before garbage collection is performed.
+The handle can be closed by storing it in a `<close>` variable that eventually goes out of scope to ensure cleanup (otherwise resource cleanup may be delayed until garbage collection is performed).

+A handle `h` returned by some functions of this module may also be passed to `waitio.select` by calling `waitio.select(..., "handle", h, ...)`.
+When this call returns, `h.ready` indicates if the corresponding event occurred, and `h.ready` must also be reset to `false` when wanting to reuse the handle to wait for the next event (e.g. another occurrence of the same signal or the next interval tick).

+The following convenience functions are provided:

+  * **`waitio.wait_fd_read(fd)`** waits until file descriptor `fd` is ready for reading.

+  * **`waitio.wait_fd_write(fd)`** waits until file descriptor `fd` is ready for writing.

+  * **`waitio.wait_pid(pid)`** waits until process with process ID `pid` has terminated.

 It is not allowed to wait for the same resource more than once in parallel except for those resources where a handle for waiting is created.
 Reading and